MicrosoftDocs/power-platform/power-platform/admin/control-client-app-access-to-environment.md

 ## Turn on the app access control feature
 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 2. Add a tab in the browser and paste this URL: **https://admin.powerplatform.microsoft.com/security?ppac.enableFeatureFlagsPanel=true**
-3. Select the airplane icon on the title bar to show the PPAC ECS Feature Flags pane.
+3. Select the airplane icon on the title bar to show the **PPAC ECS Feature Flags** pane.

     :::image type="content" source="media/airplane-icon.png" alt-text="The airplane icon in the title bar of the Power Platform admin center.":::

-4. Toggle the EnableClientApplicationAccessControl feature on.
+4. Turn the **EnableClientApplicationAccessControl** feature on.

     :::image type="content" source="media/app-access-control-feature.png" alt-text="Turn on the EnableClientApplicationAccessControl feature.":::

-5. You now see a Client application access control card added to your Security page.
+5. You now see a **Client application access control** card added to your **Security** page in the Power Platform admin center.

     :::image type="content" source="media/client-application-access-control-card.png" alt-text="The **Client application access control** card in the **Security** page.":::

 ## Modes of app access control
-Add a small paragraph explaining there are 4 different modes: enabled, disabled, audit mode, enabled for roles)

 After you turn on the app access control feature, there are four different modes:
 - Turn on audit mode
 - Turn on enabled mode